wiseman/mavelous/README.md

 1. Compile the ArduCopter firmware for Software in the loop similation (SITL).
-   You'll need to use the ardupilot-mega project's Makefile build system: see detals on the [ardupilot-mega wiki](http://code.google.com/p/ardupilot-mega/wiki/BuildingWithMake).
+   You'll need to use the ardupilot-mega project's Makefile build system: see details on the [ardupilot-mega wiki](http://code.google.com/p/ardupilot-mega/wiki/BuildingWithMake).

    ```
    $ make sitl